-In contrast to the shading method used for “Kabuse Tea” (also: “Kabusecha”) , where comparably coarse-meshed nets (“Kabuse” nets: UV filtration ca. 50%), the tea bushes for Gyokuro tea are “housed” with several layers of closer meshed nets, filtering out approximately 90% of the sunlight.
-The near-total withdrawal of light during this period triggers activities in the tea plant that are leading to an altered composition of the ingredients with increased amounts of amino acids (e.g. Theanine) and alkaloids (e.g. Caffeine, Theophyllin) and a reduction of bitterns (e.g. Catechine).
-Tastewise, the full shading results in a considerably higher sweetness of the tea, whose aroma and deep green color are also intesified by the procedure.
+The most distinct feature of Gyokuro is the shading of the tea garden for about 3 weeks before picking.
+In contrast to the “Kabusecha” shading method with comparably coarse-meshed nets (UV filtration ca. 50%), the tea bushes for Gyokuro tea are “housed” with several layers of closer meshed nets, filtering out approximately 90% of the sunlight.
+The near-total withdrawal of light triggers activities in the tea plant that lead to an altered composition of active ingredients.
+The result are increased amounts of amino acids (e.g. Theanine) and alkaloids (e.g. Caffeine, Theophyllin) and a reduction of bitterns (e.g. Catechine).
+In terms of taste, this effects an intensivation of the tea’s sweetness and the development of “umami”.
+Also, the resulting tea’s fragrance and deep green color intensify through the procedure.

-Teapot: Best suitable for the preparation of Japanese green teas such as Gyokuro, Sencha, Kabusecha or Shincha Teas are clay teapots (alternatively Japanese Kyusu or Chinese-style teapot), but you will achieve comparably desirable results using a China bone or a glass teapot.
+Best suitable for the preparation of Japanese green teas are clay teapots, for example Japanese Kyusu or Shiboridashi.
+However, you will achieve comparably desirable results using a China bone or a glass teapot.

 Gyokuro Tokiwa as a “cold steep”